TheProrok29/med-files-api/README.rst

 Running the tests
 =================

-To run all authomated tests use:
+To run all automated tests use:

 .. code-block:: bash